I like variety—so I love travelling, exploring and writing fiction and non-fiction on a daily basis.

 Publishing Your Paperback and Getting Paid

-At present you can earn up to 60% royalties on the list price that you set, minus the printing costs of the book.
+At present, you can earn up to 60% royalties on the list price that you set, minus the printing costs of the book.
 So whilst you're not getting full royalties, it's far better than actually printing the book yourself and hoping it sells.
-Amazon does all hard work when it comes to paperback publishing.
+Amazon does all the hard work when it comes to paperback publishing.
 So it leaves you to just deal with getting your products out there and marketing them.

-You will need to make sure that you've formatted/edited the book correctly and it’s suitable for printing, so it will look okay.
+You will need to make sure that you've formatted/edited the book correctly and that it’s suitable for printing, so it will look okay.
 I suggest that once you've uploaded an eBook version to Amazon and then you have reformatted it into a paperback version, you then order a physical copy to check it for errors.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.